maxwellhankner/daily-planner/README.md

 The most challenging part of this project was adding the "add to calendar" feature.
 It uses a third-party script that I had to fully comprehend before I could start to work with it and manipulate it's functionality.

 ## Not-Included
 If I had more time to work on this project, I would probably over-haul the interface.
-It's easy to use, as of now, but I would like to add my own feel to the page.
+It's easy to use, as of now, but I would like to add my own feel to the project.
 I would also add a feature so the user could save previous days and plan out future days.
-At that point, it would be like any other fully functioning calendar app.
+At that point, it would be like any other fully functioning calendar app, but that would be a great way to work on my dev skills.

 ### Thanks for checking out this project!